ramakrishnan-21/MNIST-Dataset/README.md

 ## Performance

  I recently achieved an accuracy score of 0.99728 on the public leaderboard.
-I am ranked among the top 6% of all teams are currently competing.
+I am ranked among the top 6% of all teams that are currently competing.

  ![energy](./Capture.PNG)